-- A pre-laboratory activity that allows students to learn about the relationship between lactose intolerance and enzyme function. - Two laboratory activities that allow students to first create their own protocol to identify three different milk types and then design their own investigation about how changes in conditions alter enzyme activity.
+- A pre-laboratory activity that allows students to learn about the relationship between lactose intolerance and enzyme function. - Three laboratory activities that allow students to first identify three different milk types and then determine how changes in pH and temperature alter enzyme activity.
 During these activities, students apply laboratory science to the field of medical biotechnology.